-Business – examinations may be given with the consent of the chair of the department, contact the department with questions.
+Business – Examinations may be given with the consent of the chair of the department.
+Contact the department with questions.

 Chemistry – Examinations may be given for CHEM 111 and/or CHEM 112, at the discretion of the chair of the department.

-Communication and Journalism – in special circumstances, credit by examination could be sought for courses in journalism with the following exceptions:
+Communication and Journalism – In special circumstances, credit by examination could be sought for courses in journalism with the following exceptions:

-- COJO 470 Advertising and Public Relations Campaigns
+- COJO 470 Strategic Communication Campaigns

 - COJO 480 Communication Ethics

-Computer and Information Sciences – under special circumstances and with the approval of the department chair, credit by examination could be sought for courses with the following exceptions:
+Computer and Information Sciences – Under special circumstances and with the approval of the department chair, credit by examination could be sought for courses with the following exceptions: